ivangfr/springboot-proxysql-mysql/README.md

 docker exec -it mysql-slave-2 mysql -u root -psecret --database=customerdb
 ```

-5. Inside each one of the MySQL monitors, run the following commands to enable MySQL logs
+5. Inside each one of the `MySQL Monitors`, run the following commands to enable `MySQL` logs
 ```
 SET GLOBAL general_log = 'ON';
 SET global log_output = 'table';
 ```

 6. The `SELECT` below is the one we will use to check the SQL command (`select`, `insert`, `update` and/or `delete`)
 processed.
-It must be run inside MySQL monitor.
+It must be run inside `MySQL Monitor`.
 ```
 SELECT event_time, command_type, SUBSTRING(argument,1,250) argument FROM mysql.general_log
 WHERE command_type = 'Query' AND (argument LIKE 'insert into customers %' OR argument LIKE 'select customer0_.id %' OR argument LIKE 'update customers %' OR argument LIKE 'delete from customers %');
 ```

 7. Open a new terminal.
-In it, we will run just `curl` commands.
+In it, we will run just `CURL` commands.

-8. In the `curl` terminal, let's create a customer.
+8. In the `CURL` terminal, let's create a customer.
 ```
 curl -i -X POST http://localhost:8080/api/customers \
   -H 'Content-Type: application/json' \